RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 ### Option 1: Installing micro-ROS Natively

 To install micro-ROS natively on your host computer, you will first need to have ROS2 installed natively.
 > Note that you need to be using a Linux OS.
-If you do not have a Linux OS, then you should try one of the Docker options.
+If you do not have a Linux OS, then you should try the Docker option.

 1. Please follow the [ROS2 installation guide](https://docs.ros.org/en/galactic/Installation.html) for official instructions.